stazh/automated_error-fixing_ner/README.md

 - The script takes these NER-processed files (referred to as the "edited files") and the corresponding original files.
 - It extracts all TEI entities from the edited files (\<placeName>, \<persName>, \<orgName>) and their surrounding context.
 - It then merges these entities into the original files (the files prior to NER processing) using a context-aware search-and-replace method.
 This ensures that the corrections are made in the correct context, preserving the integrity of the original document.
+- After processing, the script validates the output files by comparing them to the original and NER-processed documents.
+It checks for content integrity, ensuring that all unintended modifications made by the NER tool have been corrected and that the content remains consistent with the original files.
+Validation results, including any discrepancies found, are logged and presented in the statistics.csv file.
+- Additionally, the script generates diff files that highlight the differences between the NER-processed and postprocessed files.
+This allows users to review the specific changes made during the postprocessing, facilitating a more transparent review of the corrections applied.

 ## Input Format